-Jamie doesn't really differentiate between life and hobbies.
-Some of the things I like to do but don't usually get paid for are reading and watching science fiction, cooking Southern, Mexican, or African food, hanging out under the full moon, and wandering around in swamps.
-My favorite thing about writing is when I can surprise my audience.
-I also love that feeling of finally getting something down on paper that's been banging around inside my head for days.
-When I'm trying to avoid writing, I usually clean something.
+When I'm not writing, I'm usually reading or watching science fiction, cooking spicy food, hanging out under the full moon, or thinking about climate change.
+My favorite thing about writing is when I finally get something down on paper that's been banging around inside my head for days.
+When I'm trying to avoid writing, I usually go outside and watch some animals.

-Some things I enjoy are reading (especially fiction and history), walking (especially in the woods), cooking and eating Indian food, and spending time in the mountains or with her wonderful cat.
+Some things I enjoy are reading (especially fiction and history), walking (especially in the woods), cooking and eating Indian food, and spending time in the mountains or with my wonderful cat.
 My favorite thing about writing is using visual techniques, such as concept mapping and color.
 Laying things out visually really helps me with all kinds of writing process and problems, including brainstorming and organization.
-When I’m trying to avoid writing, decluttering my apartment suddenly becomes appealing.
-If I’m avoiding writing, it usually means I’m feeling stuck, so I try breaking the writing task into smaller parts and do one of them, and that usually solves the problem.
+When I’m trying to avoid writing, decluttering my apartment becomes appealing.
+If I’m avoiding writing it usually means I’m feeling stuck, so I try breaking the writing task into smaller parts. (pronouns: she/her)

 Outside the writing studio, I enjoy going to the gym and learning more about the intersection of brain and exercise.
 I would say that writing is an outlet for me–a way to express myself and my thoughts.
 I value being able to communicate ideas with people that may come from different backgrounds and experiences.
 It is exciting to be able to read other people’s work because writing styles are so different and there is always something you can learn from someone else.
 I actively avoid writing assignments by spending extra time with friends, watching basketball (or really any sport), and spending too much time outlining my thoughts.